genilab/genilab.github.io/collaborate.md

 If you are already a registered Master Student at FAU, one way to (voluntarily) participating is by engaging in a Multi-disciplinary Research Project.
 We DO NOT have opportunities for RAs, unfortunately.
 However, financial opportunities will come through Research Collaborations and Industry Partners (and Use Cases they want to build).

 **We are builders!**
-One way to facilitate the process is to help finding Research Collaboration projects through access with Collaborators in other Departments, for instance.
+One way to facilitate the process is to **help finding Research Collaboration projects**, for instance, through access with Collaborators in other Departments.
 We are open to fully support this process!

+Another way to collaborate is to **align your Master Research** with the **Creation of Use Cases** and/or **Contribute to our Research Resources**.

 If you are interested, please contact [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/).
 Check the lists of use cases and research ideas in 'Pointers and Guidelines' (see above).